What’s a chinchilla? Question-asking in young children…

-Currently, we are recruiting for a study about the types of questions children ask!
+Currently, we are recruiting children with AND without Autism Spectrum Disorder (ASD) for a study about the types of questions children ask!

 What is the study about?

-Research has suggested that children with Autistic Spectrum Disorder may learn best from language that follows their attention and interests.
-This research aims to help us understand the frequency, form and content of the questions that children with ASD ask.
-Better understanding spontaneous question-asking in children with ASD would provide clues about leveraging children’s attention/interest to maximize everyday learning across language, cognitive, and social domains.
+Research has suggested that children may learn best from language that follows their attention and interests.
+This research aims to help us understand the frequency, form and content of the questions that children ask.

 Who is eligible?

 We are looking for parents of children who…

 - have a diagnosis of Autistic Spectrum Disorder (ages 4, 5 and 6)